ShodimuVal/Azure-Cloud-Security-Implementation-Lab/README.md

-# Cloud Security Implementation Plan (Masters Project)
+# Cloud Security Implementation Plan

 ##  Description
 This project focused on implementing a secure hybrid cloud environment using Microsoft Azure.